Can You Put A Regular Mattress On A Bunk Bed?

 Generally speaking, yes, you can.
 However, you should consider many important aspects.

-- Choose the twin size - in most cases, twin mattresses are perfect for bunk beds.
+- What size is a bunk bed mattress?
+The standard mattress is 75” x 39”(width), and in most cases, twin mattresses are perfect for bunk beds.
 If you are not sure that you have a standard bed, measure its length and width, and then make a choice.

 - Choose the right material.
-We recommend memory foam mattresses.
+We recommend memory foam mattresses - they are lighter, easier to set up and move around.

 - Then choose the right thickness.